AdobeDocs/experience-manager-65.en/help/forms/using/integrate-aem-forms-with-adobe-analytics.md

 After you enable [!DNL Adobe Analytics] for an adaptive form, you can [validate](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/implement-solutions/analytics.html?lang=en#validate-the-page-view-beacon) if there is an appropriate data event flow between AEM Forms and [!DNL Adobe Analytics].
 The integration of AEM Forms with Adobe Analytics is complete.
 You can now [configure and view reports in Adobe Analytics](#view-reports-adobe-analytics).

   >[!NOTE]
-  >In case both [Legacy  Analytics](/help/forms/using/configure-analytics-forms-documents.md) and Launch Analytics features are enabled simultaneously, **Launch Analytics** will take precedence.
+  >In case, if both [Analytics using Cloud Service Framework](/help/forms/using/configure-analytics-forms-documents.md) and **Analytics using Adobe Launch** features are enabled simultaneously, **Analytics using Adobe Launch** will take precedence.
   >

 ### Create rules to capture custom events (Optional) {#capture-custom-events}